-Xerox acquired French commercial inkjet-printer developer Impika in 2013, and has stated that it intends to grow its commercial-inkjet-printer business both internally and through acquisitions.
+Xerox acquired French commercial inkjet-printer developer Impika in 2013 for $11 billion, and has stated that it intends to grow its commercial-inkjet-printer business both internally and through acquisitions.

 Xerox CEO Jeff Jacobson declined to comment when asked about the UltraStream acquisition earlier this year.

 Update: Kodak has stated that it will not be selling its Prosper inkjet business – see story here.

 - March 2016: On Heels of $75 Million Loss, Kodak Seeking to Sell PROSPER Enterprise Inkjet Business

 - February 2015: New Xerox Rialto 900 Color-Inkjet Production Printer First to be Developed with Impika

 - February 2015: Xerox Purchases Impika, Maker of Water-Based Inkjet Production-Printing Systems

 - June 2014: Xerox Opens Inkjet Innovation Centre to Showcase Impika Inkjet Commercial Print

 - February 2013: Xerox Purchases Impika, Maker of Water-Based Inkjet Production-Printing Systems